bonzaiferroni/newsref/docs/article_reader-read_article.md

 ## People Mentioned

 Provide a name and identifier for each person mentioned in the article.
-The format you should use is "(name), (identifier)", with a comma and space between the two values.
+The format you should use is "(name):(identifier)", with a colon separating the two values.

 When the first and last name are given, or you are able to make a reasonable assumption, simply give the first and last name, with no initials, honorifics or suffixes.
 If the first name is unclear, simply give the last name.

+The following is an invalid response, because it uses a middle initial:
+* Amy J. Bodek:Los Angeles Regional Planning Director

 If the individual has an obvious title or position, provide that as the identifier.
 For example, if the article is about Joe Biden, put "U.S. President" as the identifier.
 If it is about Jared Polis, provide "Colorado Governor".